Snehlth/cosmic-tech-labs/README.md

 * space complexity for the dictionary is O(n*m)

-  where n is the number of words given in the list and  is the length of the list.
+  where n is the number of words given in the list and m is the length of the list.